Joe Fulks: Later life and death

 Upon his retirement, Fulks returned to Marshall County, Kentucky, where he lived the remainder of his life.
-He worked at the Kentucky State Penitentiary as the prison recreation director.
-Fulks was shot and killed on March 21, 1976, by Gregg Bannister, the son of his girlfriend, Roberta Bannister, during an argument over a handgun.
+He worked at the GAF plant in Calvert City, Kentucky for nearly 20 years after his career was over.
+In 1975, he started working at the Kentucky State Penitentiary as the prison recreation director.
+Fulks was shot and killed on March 21, 1976, by Greg Bannister, the son of his girlfriend, Roberta Bannister, during an argument over a handgun.
 A jury found Bannister guilty of reckless homicide and he was sentenced to four and a half years in prison.
 Fulks was buried in Briensburg, Kentucky.